APPLICATION

 Stability

-The glazed aspect remains intact until the consumption
+The glazed aspect remains intact until consumption.

 Key quality parameters

-There are specific factors to control
+There are specific factors to control.

 Ingredient